 (75 ILCS 70/1 et.
 Seq.).

 Patrons wishing to save their work must provide their own removable data storage device.
-If the patron does not have a data storage device, the Library may have data storage devices available to purchase.
+If the patron does not have a data storage device, the Library may provide data storage devices when available.
 No work may be saved to the hard drive.

 Any redress for grievance regarding any actions taken by Library staff to enforce the Policy must be submitted in writing to the Director.
 The Director shall respond in writing to this grievance.
 If the patron does not accept the Director’s response to the written grievance, the patron may submit a written redress for grievance to the Board of Library Trustees.
 The Board of Library Trustees shall review this grievance and provide a written response.
 The Board’s decision shall be final.

 All users agree to defend, indemnify, and hold the Library harmless from any liability or expense, including attorney fees, resulting from use of the Library’s technology resources by the user or caused by the user.
 Limitation of Liability